 The recommendations for Runswick Bay were that a regime of regular monitoring and inspection be undertaken at six monthly intervals (bi-annually).
 This should be carried out over a period of three years to retrieve long term data for analysis in order to determine any seasonal patterns of rainfall, ground water levels and ground movements.
-The monitoring encompasses recording readings of inclination in two directions (A0 and A180) within the inclinometer tubes and also monitoring groundwater levels.

 The ongoing monitoring regime was initialised in July 2009 and follows that detailed in Section 2.5.1, above.
-Following on from the findings of the Condition Survey Report, the monitoring regime consists of existing inclinometers (A001, A002, A003 and A004) located along the edge of the main access road leading down into Runswick village.
+Following on from the findings of the Condition Survey Report, the monitoring regime consists of four existing inclinometers (A001, A002, A003 and A004) located along the edge of the main access road leading down into Runswick village.
 Groundwater was measured with a dip meter.

 Monitoring inclinometers has been undertaken in accordance with the procedures detailed in Section 1.4 of this report.
-Monitoring at Runswick Bay has taken place on two occasions, the first in July and a repeat visit in December 2009.
+Monitoring at Runswick Bay has taken place on five occasions, the first in July and December 2009 and from January to March 2010.
 The initial visit collected 'baseline' readings against which all successive readings are compared.
 The latest readings indicate some movement has occurred within inclinometers installed at A001 and A004.
-Within A001, 5mm of movement has been indicated between 22.0 and 20.0 metres depth and in A004; 5mm movement is indicated from 10.0m depth increasing to 15mm at 2.0m depth.
-In each installation the ground movements are indicated as taking place in a down slope direction.
+Within A001, 2-3mm of movement has been indicated between 22.0 and 20.0 metres depth, within A002 very slight movements of 1mm were indicated at 16.0, 14.0 and 11.0 metres depth and, in A004 5mm movement is indicated from 10.0m depth increasing to 15mm at 2.0m depth. installation the ground movements are indicated as taking place in a down slope direction.